MARSHALING POLICY — 2016

 Can I be a pace driver?

-Members who have motorcycles can be assigned as pace drivers, which will count as one marshaling date.
+Members who have motorcycles can be assigned as pace drivers.
 Indicate on your renewal form if you will be available to serve as a driver.
 Coordinate any moto pacing dates with Stephen Chang.
-Contact: stephenkchang[at]yahoo.com
+Contact: stephenkkchang[at]gmail.com.

 As a courtesy, the week before the race, you will receive an email reminding you of your upcoming marshaling duty.
 In the event that you do not receive a reminder due to a system failure or for any other reason, you are still responsible for that marshal date.